 As regular stayers, the Deanes know only too well what benefits the new Jungle Ward Appeal will bring to families like theirs.
 The appeal will fund the re-design of the ward, creating bigger rooms where parents can sleep comfortably alongside their children and families can spend time together when possible.
 It will fund fully accessible on suite bathrooms, giving children who have incontinence issues like Rylee the dignity and privacy they deserve while keeping children with low immunity or allergies safer.

-Diane says: “We’ve spent time on a few of the other newer wards at the hospital and the differences are huge.
+Diane says: “We’ve spent time on a few of the other newer wards at the hospital, especially since Covid hit and Jungle ward was closed for a period.
+The differences are huge.
 It will be great to have a sensory room like they have on Island ward for the younger and complex needs children and somewhere for older kids like ours to go away from their rooms to relax and have fun.
 For parents too, somewhere to go to make some proper food or just sit for a while and relax will be brilliant.

 “They sound like small things but I think any parent who’s had a stay in hospital with their child will understand.
 Nothing takes away the feeling of watching your child uncomfortable or in pain but it’s at times like that, when all the little things that make life a bit easier or feel more normal, really make a difference.
 A good night’s sleep, having somewhere were your children can enjoy being the kids that they still are, a space to make some proper food and the ability to spend a bit of time all together, would be huge for Jungle ward families.”